2 Chinese Babies With Edited Genes May Face Higher Risk Of Premature Death

 So Nielsen and his colleagues analyzed more than 400,000 people whose genes and health records are stored in the UK Biobank in Britain.

-Overall, the researchers found that those who had two copies of the CCR5 variation were about 21 percent less likely to live until the age of 76, Nielsen and his colleagues report.
+Overall, the researchers found that those who had two copies of the CCR5 variation were about 21% less likely to live until the age of 76, Nielsen and his colleagues report.

 "What we found is that they had significantly increased mortality," Nielsen says.
 "It's rather substantial.
 We were quite surprised the effect was this large."